 The underscore character shown between <group name> and <value> is mandatory.

-Tip: It is possible to use underscore characters in the <group name> however the final underscore must always be placed right before the <value> number.
+Tip: It is allowed to use underscore characters in the <group name> however the final underscore must always be placed right before the <value> number.
 For example, Type_Of_Ownership_1 is a valid checkbox name.

 Returning to our example, we can now rename the PDF check-boxes as follows: